 Cars” website, as well as a picture of sister car, Ashtabula Inn.

 In 1963, the Pennsylvania Railroad needed coaches to replace an aging fleet of P-70 coaches for the Northeast Corridor for anticipated passenger traffic load for the the 1964 New York World’s Fair.
 Work on converting fifty of the Inn-series cars into coach lounges began on April 3, 1963 and was completed by December of that year by the Budd Company.
 With the rebuild, the cars were redesignated as Class P85L coaches.

 Forty-eight of the cars had 64 coach seats and a small, twelve-seat lounge at the end opposite the vestibule, and were renumbered 1500-1547.
 Two of the cars had 64 coach seats with a six-seat snack bar lounge; these were numbered 1548 and 1549.
-Collinsville Inn was PC 1508 (click here for picture of sister car from that era), its current configuration, to support increased traffic loads anticipated for the World's Fair in 1964 in New York.
+Collinsville Inn was PC 1508, its current configuration, to support increased traffic loads anticipated for the World’s Fair in 1964 in New York.
 The car was named for Collinsville, Illinois, a town along the Pennsylvania Railroad.
 A diagram of the original floor plan can be found here.